top of page

 A sticky honeypot

-All stories start somewhere, this one is about one person who wanted a proven & real results block list for his business and his customers.
+All stories start somewhere, this one is about one individual who wanted a proven & real results block list for his business and his customers.

 Will we see fewer bad actors appearing with his honeypot service over time?